andreasawenlof/pp1-final/README.md

 ### Code Used

 I've gotten inspired from the love-runnin project but wrote all the code myself.
+Also used Kera's readme-template to make a readme that i adjusted to fit my project.

 ### Content
 All the content is written by me.